A reader has an iPhone question:

 To access reset options, open Settings.

-Then choose General, followed by Reset.
+Then choose General, followed by Transfer or Reset iPhone

 You’ll see several options under Reset.